remlapmot/r-docker-devcontainer/README.md

 To use

 * Open this repo in VS Code
-* When prompted with the following pop-up click "Reopen in Container"
+* When prompted with the following pop-up click *Reopen in Container*
   <img src="img/pop-up_reopen-in-container.png" width="85%">
 * When VS Code reopens using the container, click *cancel* or click *Don't Show Again* on the following pop-up about Git not being found
   <img src="img/pop-up_git-not-found.png" width="85%">